PO Box 12024

 As the program grantee, the Salem-Keizer School Board and the program Policy Council have the responsibility of shared governance, overseeing the delivery of high quality services to children and families.
 Each classroom has two parent representatives on Policy Council who make decisions about program operation, approve program policies and serve as the link from the sites to Policy Council.

-Parents enrolling their children in either Head Start program complete a survey about the greatest needs in the community and the greatest need within their own family.
+Parents enrolling their children in the Head Start program completed a survey in February 2014 about the greatest needs in the community and the greatest need within their own family.